General Purpose Vs Specific Purpose

 Q: Is it okay to change my specific purpose during the communication process?

 A: While ideally, your specific purpose should be established beforehand, circumstances may require adjustments.
-However, significant changes should be carefully considered and justified.
-Frequent alterations indicate a lack of initial planning.
+Still, significant changes should be carefully considered and justified.
+Frequent alterations indicate a lack of initial planning Still holds up..

 Conclusion

-Thank you for visiting our website which covers about General Purpose Vs Specific Purpose .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about General Purpose Vs Specific Purpose.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!